ghgemmer/yotagrabber/output/Readme.txt

                              does not include the Dealer Markup/Discount as it was unknown.
 "Markup" - Dealer installed options plus Dealer Markup/Discount/adjustments (i.e everything above the Total MSRP to get to the Selling Price)
+"TMSRP plus DIO" -  Total MSRP plus Dealer installed options "Hold Status" - Indicates the degree to which that vehicle is available/spoken for.
+Generally you want to contact dealers where the
+                hold status is blank first, then those where it is "Available",  then lastly where it is "Dealer hold".
+                Dealer hold generally indicates the vehicle is spoken for although sometimes people have been able to get a vehicle with this status.
-"TMSRP plus DIO" -  Total MSRP plus Dealer installed options "Shipping Status" - "Factory to port" -  Allocated, or in production, or on the ship, or sitting at the port
+"Shipping Status" - "Factory to port" -  Allocated, or in production, or on the ship, or sitting at the port
                     "Port to dealer" -  Checked in at the port and in the process of moving from the port to the dealership lot.
                     Usually From and To Date will now appear.